haithcockce/learning-stuff/docs/training/infiniband-overview.md

 <img align="center" src="https://github.com/haithcockce/learning-stuff/blob/master/docs/training/media/queue_pair.png?raw=true" style="max-width:100%;">

-- **Note** The above is raw RDMA with basic Infiniband networking.
-The number of variances on this is quite large and continues to grow as the technology expands.
+- **Note** The above is the most primative aspects of the RDMA/IB communication mechanisms.
+A lot of additional things are built on top of this, but communications between nodes ultimately fall into some form of the above scheme.

 ### Application-To-Channel Adapter Communications